joeri-juramento/juramento_tech.security/research/authentication/2020-08_Matrix-Passwordless-Login_vGit.md

 ### Future

 Now I can ask my service-providers and suppliers what exactly is blocking a certain row and have a better overview.
 It makes it far easier to refer to a page and row and ask what the blocking (upstream) issue is.

 Do you have new information?
+I like to you hear from you.
 You can start an issue at the [source](https://go.juramento.nl/source-Matrix-Passwordless-Login) of this page.